 If the complainant is dissatisfied with the solution offered, they may request for the matter to be taken further.
 At this stage, the complainant must clarify which parts of the complaint have not been adequately dealt with.

-If the complaint progresses to this stage, the Operations Manager will review the situation and decide if further action is appropriate.
+If the complaint progresses to this stage, the nominated Manager will review the situation and decide if further action is appropriate.
 If it is thought that any actions/offers already submitted are appropriate, then they will inform the complainant of their findings, clearly outlining in writing their reasons.

 Clarifying the issues still to be resolved with the complainant